smart-data-models/dataModel.OpenChannelManagement/CrossSection/doc/spec_ES.md

       x-ngsi:
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     diameter:
-      description: 'The diameter of a circular cross-section.'
+      description: The diameter of a circular cross-section
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     energyHead:
-      description: 'The total energy head at the cross-section.'
+      description: The total energy head at the cross-section
       type: number
       x-ngsi:
         type: Property
     id:
-      anyOf: &crosssection_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     inheritsFrom:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'URI of a Channel component from which the value of a property is obtained.'
           x-ngsi:
+            type: Property
+      description: URI of a Channel component from which the value of a property is obtained
+      x-ngsi:
         type: Relationship
     leftSideSlope:
-      description: 'The slope of the left bank of the cross-section (for ''Trapezoidal'' geometry).
-All units are accepted in CEFACT code.'
+      description: The slope of the left bank of the cross-section (for 'Trapezoidal' geometry).
+All units are accepted in CEFACT code
       minimum: 0
       type: number
       x-ngsi: